NatLabRockies/batmods-lite/docs/_source/api/bmlite/index.rst

    .. rubric:: BatMods-lite

-   Provides:
+   Battery Analysis and Training Models for Optimization and Degradation Studies (BATMODS) is a Python package with an API for pre-built battery models.
+The original purpose of the package was to quickly generate synthetic data for machine learning models to train with.
+However, the models are generally useful for any battery simulation or analysis.
+BATMODS-lite includes the following:

-   1. A library and API for pre-built battery models
+   1) A library and API for pre-built battery models
-   2. Kinetic/transport properties for common battery materials
+   2) Kinetic/transport properties for common battery materials

    .. rubric:: How to use the documentation